Skip to main content

 Used for static state values, while enumseq for state values that only move forward.

 Sequences are useful in that all previous states are inferred from the current.
-If the player is investigating, they must have discovered the arrived on the scene.
-Same if they accused, they must have investigated, and so on.
+If the player is investigating, they must have arrived on the scene.
+Same if they are accusing someone, they must have investigated, and so on.
 For more information you can watch this great talk by Inkle's Jon Ingold.

 enum Location { Library, Garden, Attic }